HISPANIC SCHOLARSHIP FUND INDUCTS FIVE

 Alberto R. Gonzales, Counsel to the President of the United

-States (Honorary HSF Scholar), who represents the Triunfador, awarded for realizing the ultimate achievement in his
+States (Honorary HSF Scholar), who represents the Triunfador, awarded for realizing the ultimate achievement in his profession

-profession and personifying the HSF value of “raising the bar.”
+and personifying the HSF value of “raising the bar.”
 Gonzales, the second of eight children to

 parents who had not completed elementary school, graduated from the Air Force

-Academy and Harvard University’s law school to ultimately become the
+Academy and Harvard University’s law school to ultimately become the president’s

-and the White House, including policy, ethics and legislation.
+White House, including policy, ethics and legislation.

 ·